ashbin-jaison/riskX/README.md

 Machine learning approaches will be trained on regions with labeled data and generalized to new geographies.
 These methods promise to systematically generate the critical building attributes necessary for asset-level risk modeling, even in data-poor regions.

-5. Role in RiskX Calculations
+5. Role in WindRisk Calculations
 Each building’s attributes influence its vulnerability curve—the mathematical function relating wind speed to expected damage.

 Accurate exposure data enables tailored risk estimates rather than relying on generic assumptions.

-As RiskX improves exposure data enrichment, the precision of loss forecasts for individual assets will increase substantially.
+As WindRisk improves exposure data enrichment, the precision of loss forecasts for individual assets will increase substantially.

 ✅ Summary
-While current open data (like OSM) offers only basic building shapes, RiskX will extend these footprints with advanced AI-driven mapping of critical structural details.
+While current open data (like OSM) offers only basic building shapes, WindRisk will extend these footprints with advanced AI-driven mapping of critical structural details.
 This enables a truly asset-level risk assessment capable of supporting insurers, banks, and public planners in understanding climate-related wind risk in unprecedented detail.

-🧱 Vulnerability: Estimating Wind Damage to Buildings The vulnerability module in RiskX translates wind hazard into expected damage at the individual building level.
+🧱 Vulnerability: Estimating Wind Damage to Buildings The vulnerability module in WindRisk translates wind hazard into expected damage at the individual building level.
 This is achieved using vulnerability curves—functions that relate wind speed to the fraction of asset value likely to be damaged.

 1. Current Approach
-RiskX currently adopts generalized vulnerability curves derived from Koks & Haer (2020), who developed a high-resolution wind damage model for Europe.
+WindRisk currently adopts generalized vulnerability curves derived from Koks & Haer (2020), who developed a high-resolution wind damage model for Europe.